wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-app-performance-test.md

 	ms.date="01/13/2016"
 	wacn.date=""/>

-# Performance test your Azure web app under loada
+# Performance test your Azure web app under load

 Check your web app's performance before you launch it or deploy updates to production.
 That way, you can better assess whether your app is ready for release.
 Feel more